 - Clear Channel, iBiquity: Allow stations to transmit in all digital mode.
 Likelihood: Possible.
-The hybrid version of AM HD Radio has been a failure on several fronts; added interference to adjacent channels, self interference, poor adoption, wonky CODECs, etc. However, letting stations choose to broadcast in all digital AM HD Radio may decide the issue once and for all.
-As long as the all digital carriers fall within the current analog channels, this would be fine.
-Actually, I would add that station transmitting in all digital be allowed to choose DRM as well as HD Radio
+The hybrid version of AM HD Radio has been a failure on several fronts; added interference to adjacent channels, self-interference, poor adoption, wonky CODECs, etc. However, letting stations choose to broadcast in all digital AM HD Radio may decide the issue once and for all.
+As long as the all-digital carriers fall within the current analog channels, this would be fine.
+Actually, I would add that stations transmitting in all digital be allowed to choose DRM as well as HD Radio

 - Clear Channel, SBE, MMTC, Crawford, et al: Allow AM stations a special translator filing window.
 Likelihood: Almost assured.
 This has been broached by the FCC itself.
 I would add that Class D and Class C stations be given priority.

 - SBE, du trial, Lundin and Rackely, MMTC et. al: Remove the “ratchet rule,” reduce antenna efficiency requirements and city of license contour requirements.
 Likelihood: probable.
 Over the years, the FCC’s rules and regulations designed to help AM broadcasting’s technical product have done the opposite in many cases.
 This is especially true of the “ratchet rule.”

 - SBE, du Trial, Lundin and Rackely, MMTC: MDCL (Modulation Depended Carrier Level) Likelihood: Possible.
 MDCL does not do much to improve AM signal quality, but it can save the station owner some money on the electricity bill.